kyma-project/community/internal/proposals/logs/dynamic-backend-configuration/custom-operator/dynamic-fluentbit-config.md

    - Users can use the new copy with another tag and configure new filters and outputs with the provided CRD.

 Using this approach, we avoid having an unused INPUT or other overhead.
 If users want to use more than one pipeline for the log processing, they can use the 'rewrite_tag' filter on their pipeline to create more pipelines.
-Or they can configure an output plugin to process them with another log processor, as mentioned before.
+Alternatively, they can configure an output plugin to process them with another log processor, as mentioned before.

 Additionally, when creating a `CR`, a [webhook](https://book.kubebuilder.io/cronjob-tutorial/webhook-implementation.html) validates the correctness of the Fluent Bit configuration based on the Fluent Bit `dry-run` feature.